mancioshell/NEMTAB/README.md

-     I improved this project, adding Noty JS (http://needim.github.io/noty/) for Popup Notifications, and creating a small set of REST APIs to perform login, logout, signup and some CRUD operations with Express JS and MongoDB.
+     I improved this project, adding Noty JS (http://needim.github.io/noty/) for Popup Notifications, and creating a small set of REST APIs to perform login, logout, signup (using passport js as middleware) and some CRUD operations with Express JS and MongoDB.

      I remove Jade Templating, because i don't like it, so i implemented some little html partilals, using Angular JS template engine.

      Also added bower configuration file to handle JS browser dependency.

+     Renamed app.js in server.js.